 Hi, thanks for taking a look at stujarvis.com!

 For as long as I have traveled, I have wanted to write about my experiences, bringing them to life to entertain and enthuse others.

 I am also often asked how many countries I have visited.
 This question rather misses the point, I fear.
-Take India and Indonesia, for example, where I have traveled a number of times and still go back.
+Take India and Indonesia, for example, where I have travelled a number of times and still go back.
 Each trip is to but one country yet to vastly different islands, regions and cultures; learning something new each time.
-If I am forced to answer, it’s currently just north of 70 countries.
+If I am forced to answer, it’s currently north of 70 countries.

 The final question is always, ‘how do you get to travel so much – is it for work?’
 Alas, that is not the case.
 My day job is in London, working in the convivial world of Real Estate investment.
 When I travel however, I just write, Instagram and Tweet about it rather a lot!